lackovicmihael/Survival-of-the-Fittest/README.md

 # Survival of the Fittest

-**Survival of the Fittest** je studentski projekt izrađen za kolegij **Web Programiranje**.
-Aplikacija omogućuje korisnicima registraciju, prijavu, pregled fitness izazova, slanje rezultata, prikupljanje bodova, pregled profila, leaderboard te izračun BMI vrijednosti.
+**Survival of the Fittest** is a student project developed for the **Web Programming** course.
+The application allows users to register, log in, browse fitness challenges, submit challenge results, earn points, view their profile, compete on the leaderboard, and calculate their BMI.

-Projekt koristi vlastiti **Django REST API** za komunikaciju s **Firebase Firestore** bazom podataka.
+The project uses a custom **Django REST API** to communicate with a **Firebase Firestore** database.

 ---

-## Tehnologije
+# Technologies

-### Frontend
+## Frontend

 * HTML5
 * CSS3